openvinotoolkit/model_server/docs/camera_example.md

 > **NOTE**: Video source is cropped to 704x704 resolution to match model input size.

 You can also specify `--use_case ocr` parameter to interpret outputs as OCR pipeline results.
 In this case the script will visualise bounding boxes together with recognized text words.
-To prepare model server configuration, follow this example: [link](east_ocr.md).
+To prepare model server configuration, follow this [OCR pipeline example with EAST model](east_ocr.md).